theupdateframework/taps/tap7.md

 using Ed25519 keys.

 This restriction can be handled by configuring the conformance tool via its `.tuf-tester.yml` configuration file.
-The configuration file can be edited by the developer to list:
+The developer can add:
 ```
 keytype: ed25519
 ```